 This handsome, sturdy, and durable Keter 5-Drawer Modular Tool Chest is quite the workhouse addition to your workshop.
 There's plenty of storage, durable wheels for mobility, and you can detach the top from the bottom to move it where you need it to go.

-There's a lot to like about this Keter 5-Drawer Modular Tool Chest.
+There's a lot to like about this Keter 5-Drawer Modular Tool Chest (Amazon link).
 It's meant for heavy-duty and long-lasting storage, so it will protect your tools and equipment in garages, basements, utility rooms, and workshops.
 It's made out of durable polypropylene which has been strengthened with resin.
 This is heavier than regular plastic and also helps protect the tool chest.
 Even if it gets wet, your tools are protected.

 Speaking of protection, there's also a central locking system so that each drawer stays secure.
 The bottom drawer is the deepest for extra storage, while 16 removable smart part bins and dividers are included to create separate smaller compartments.
 You can wheel it on the four included steady casters, or detach the top and move it elsewhere.
 It has handles that lock into place.
 This tool chest measures 22.1" L x 11.3" W x 23.5" H with the wheels on and 22.1" L x 11.3" W x 19.8" H without the wheels on.
 It weighs 25.5 lbs. empty.